michaellee123/VerifyCodeInputBox/README.md

 ## License

-You can do anythine you want.
+You can do anything you want.